Complex box bounds for real maps: Abstract

 \section{Abstract}

-In this paper we prove complex bounds, also referred to as a priori bounds, for real analytic (and even $C^3$) interval maps.
-This means that we associate to such a map a complex box mapping (which provides a kind of Markov structure), together with universal geometric bounds on the shape of the domains.
-Such bounds show that the first return maps to these domains are well-controlled, and consequently form one of the corner stones in many recent results on one-dimensional dynamics: renormalisation theory, rigidity results, density of hyperbolicity, local connectivity.
+In this paper we prove complex bounds, also referred to as a priori bounds for $C^3,$ and, in particular, for analytic maps of the interval.
+Any $C^3$ mapping of the interval has an asymptotically holomorphic extension to a neighbourhood of the interval.
+We associate to such a map, a complex box mapping, which provides a kind of Markov structure for the dynamics.
+Moreover, we prove universal geometric bounds on the shape of the domains and on the moduli between components of the range and domain.
+Such bounds show that the first return maps to these domains are well controlled, and consequently such bounds form one of the corner stones in many recent results in one-dimensional dynamics, for example: renormalization theory, rigidity, density of hyperbolicity, and local connectivity of Julia sets.